Tournaments, Contestant Heterogeneity and Performance: Mechanisms

 Contestants $l$ and $h$ maximize the expected payoff, which is the difference between their expected reward and cost: $ \pi_i = p_i*R_i - e_i$.
 For simplicity, we assume linear effort costs.
 This yields the following first-order conditions for our contestants:

 and the following equilibrium effort:

-We illustrate the resulting equilibrium effort functions in Figure \ref{subfig:model1}, assuming the rewards for both contestants are identical ($R_l = R_h$).
+We illustrate the resulting equilibrium effort functions in Figure \ref{subfig:model1}, assuming the rewards for both contestants are identical ($R_l = R_h = 1$).
 Both contestants decrease effort provision with increasing contestant heterogeneity ($\theta_h$).

-The "common wisdom" suggests that the lower-ability contestant reduces effort with increasing heterogeneity, and the higher-ability contestant reduces effort provision since she anticipates this behavior.
-A potential explanation for the non-equilibrium effort of the higher-ability contestant is, therefore, that the higher-ability contestants do not anticipate the lower-ability contestant's effort drop. \citeA{Nagel.1995} shows that the population can be categorized into different types based on the depth of their reasoning.
-A level-0 type exhibits nonstrategic behavior and adheres to a straightforward decision rule.
+The "common wisdom" suggests that the lower-ability contestants reduce effort with increasing heterogeneity, and the higher-ability contestants reduce effort provision since they anticipate this behavior.
+A potential explanation for the non-equilibrium effort of the higher-ability contestant is, therefore, that the higher-ability contestants do not anticipate the lower-ability contestant's effort drop.
+Related to this argument, \citeA{Nagel.1995} argues that people exhibit different degrees of depth of reasoning.\footnote{A level-0 type exhibits nonstrategic behavior and adheres to a straightforward decision rule.
 A level-1 type behaves as if they best respond to the belief that the other individual is a level-0 type.
-This logic can be extended to various other types as well.
-While both level-1 and level-0 types of reasoning could explain a stable effort of the higher-ability contestant, it does not align with their observed effort increase.
+This logic can be extended to various other types as well. \citeA{Bernard.2010} incorporates level-k type reasoning into contest theory and compares its predictions with those derived from standard Nash equilibrium.
+He shows that level-k players, relative to Nash equilibrium players, exert less effort at any given level of k.} While low degrees of strategic reasoning could explain constant effort of the higher-ability contestant, it does not align with their observed effort increase.
 This would suggest that higher-ability contestants mistakenly expect lower-ability contestants to increase effort with greater contestant heterogeneity.

 Even though our empirical results do not support this idea, under what conditions might we expect the lower-ability contestant to increase effort as contestant heterogeneity increases?
 An argument could be made that $R$ differs for the contestants.
 While both contestants ostensibly compete for the same reward--advancing to the next stage--the evaluation of this reward may vary.
 The lower-ability contestant may derive an additional, non-monetary benefit from defeating a higher-ability contestant.